Hunintuitive/hunintuitive.github.io/content/en/post/get-started/index.md

 > ***In a very real sense, we are aliens on a strange planet.
 We spend most of our lives reaching out and trying to communicate.
 If during our whole lifetime, we could reach out and really connect with just two people, we are indeed very fortunate." -Gene Roddenberry***

 Music, for me, is the heartbeat of life-a profound love that resonates deep within my soul.
 Whether I’m lost in enchanting melodies, creating my own tunes with joy, or dancing freely to rhythmic beats, music enriches every moment.
 Music is one powerful driver of the prosperity of all mankind.

+As a devoted "Trekkie", I find endless inspiration in the vast universe of Star Trek and sci-fi.
+The stories of exploration, unity, and hope fuel my imagination and remind me of the importance of curiosity and open-mindedness in our own world.

 Spock from *Star Trek* used to say: 🖖 *Live long and prosper!* 😊 That is my honest wish for you and all of us!